This is the multi-page printable view of this section. Click here to print.

 | Resource ID | Unique resource ID in the service |

-| Creator | User who created the service |
+| Constructor | User who created the service |

-| Modifier | User who modified the service information |
+| Modifier | User who edited the service information |

-| Modification Date | Date and time when the service information was modified |
+| Modification date | Date and time the service information was modified |

-| Image Version | Installed Redis/Valkey image and version information
+| Image version | Installed Redis/Valkey image and version information

 |

-| Cluster Name | Cluster name where Redis/Valkey servers are configured |
+| Cluster name | Cluster name of the configured Redis/Valkey servers |

-| Planned Compute | Resource status with Planned Compute set
+| Planned Compute | Resource status with Planned Compute configured

 |

-| Maintenance Period | DB patch work period setting status
+| maintenance period | DB patch work period setting status

 |

-| Backup | Backup setting status
+| Backup | Backup Configuration Status

 |

-| Redis/Valkey Port Number | Port number required for Redis/Valkey connection |
+| Redis/Valkey Port number | Port number required for connecting to Redis/Valkey |

-| Time Zone | Redis/Valkey time zone |
+| time zone | Redis/Valkey time zone |

-| Sentinel Port Number | Port number for Master and Replica communication |
+| Sentinel Port number | Port number for communication between Master and Replica |

 | VIP | Virtual IP information